yoavshah/IdaWarfare/README.md

 # IdaWarfare

-  ## IdaWarfare is a project allow you to create images inside IDA graph view using comfortable and dynamic arguments.
+  ## IdaWarfare is a project that allows you to create images inside IDA graph view using comfortable and dynamic arguments.

   ## Usage

   * Create an image (Any format accepted).
   * Feed the image to the script with the default parameters.
   * Throw the processed object file to Visual Studio.
-  * Build with x86
+  * Build it with x86

   ## Notes